…and some useful information about your trip 😉

 For the 100E you get a ticket from the driver because those from the machines are not valid for this line.
 Check the stops and see which bus is the most convenient for you.
-The 100E travel time was about 30-40 minutes to reach the centre.
+The 100E travel time was about 30-40 minutes to reach the center.

 How to get around town?

 If you like walking and you have enough time, I would personally recommend walking.
-The city is charming, the distances are not that massive and it is very pleasant to observe the buildings, the architecture and to immerse yourself in the atmosphere of the Hungarian capital.
+The city is charming, the distances are not that long and it is very pleasant to observe the buildings, the architecture and to immerse yourself in the atmosphere of the Hungarian capital.

 The Buddha Castle, the Parliament, and the various bridges can serve as other landmarks to help you to very quickly grasp the location of the city.

-However, if you do not want to walk on foot, there is a convenient subway system, buses and trams.
+However, if you do not want to walk on foot, there is a convenient subway system, buses, and trams.

-With a good pace and an early start, I think 4 days are enough to see everything and I definitely recommend you to spend a day in the unique thermal baths and indulge in relaxation.
+With a good pace and an early start, I think 4 days are absolutely enough to see everything and I definitely recommend you to spend a day in the unique thermal baths and indulge in full relaxation.